Last Updated on April 24, 2021 by Chenée Lewis

 - milk – I prefer whole milk, but you can substitute low-fat milk or the non-dairy milk of your preference.
 I haven’t tried these pancakes with non-dairy milk, so let me know in the comments below how it works out for you!

 - sour cream – the secret weapon to moist and flavorful pancakes!
-Plus, it interacts with the baking soda to help keep these pancakes light and fluffy.
+Plus, it interacts with the baking soda to help keep these banana pancakes light and fluffy.

 - egg – helps to bind our pancakes together and adds fluffiness.